AliannaFormoso/dog-api-nextjs/README.md

 Once you have entered this code, the live server will continue to run.
 If you would like to stop the server, type **[control] [c]**.
 You will see the terminal window exit the live server.

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

+You can see the site's deployment by clicking on [🔗 here](https://dogapinext.netlify.app/)